Friends of Maldives

-Friends of Maldives (or FOM) is a UK-based voluntary association and activist organisation promoting human rights reform and assisting development in the Maldives.
+Friends of Maldives (FOM) is a UK-based voluntary association and activist organisation promoting human rights reform and assisting development in the Maldives.

-FOM was formed in December 2003 following the violent death of Eevan Naseem on 19 September 2003 in Maafushi Prison, Maldives and the subsequent unrest in prisons which resulted in twenty people being shot and three killed.
+FOM was formed in December 2003 following the violent death of Evan Naseem on 19 September 2003 in Maafushi Prison, Maldives and the subsequent unrest in prisons which resulted in twenty people being shot and three killed.
 The initial aim of FOM was to increase awareness of human rights abuses in the Maldives as a means of building support for long-awaited reforms.
 FOM worked closely with leading human rights NGOs, media, government bodies and international institutions to ensure a greater awareness of the former government's human rights abuses.

 FOM was founded by David Hardingham.
 Sarah Mahir acted as the FOM coordinator from 2005 to 2008.

 Following implementation of human rights reforms after the first free and fair Presidential elections in the Maldives, FOM now works to find and assist UK volunteers to work in the Maldives on specific education, health and development projects.